 I let him know that kissing was as far as it would go.
 Why?
 I had made up my mind that I wanted to get married.
 I set a goal to be married within a year, and that was ten months ago.
 Time was a-rushin’ and, until I had a ring on my finger from a man I couldn’t get out of my soul (or perhaps then it was just my body), my sexual emotions were to remain restrained.
 On the fourth date, I made my goal clear to this extraordinarily good-looking, gentle, caring father and caretaker of four children.
 I knew I was getting hooked.
 I was falling for him, and if I didn’t quickly determine whether this man wanted to get married, I would be waiting long after my goal had passed.

 “I want to get married,” I said, “and if this is something you are not interested in, then I need to break this off now.”
 Oh, what insanity!
 But I stuck to my guns and was rewarded.

 “That’s what I want, too,” he declared.
-And two weeks later, I had a ring on my finger, and four weeks later we were married.
+Two weeks later, I had a ring on my finger, and four weeks later, we were married.

 You can imagine the reaction from my parents and siblings.
 My three sisters were so sure that it would not last that they did not attend the wedding.
 My three brothers, on the other hand, threw reason to the winds and flew to Florida to support me.
 My brother, the priest, Johnny, performed the ceremony and convinced my mother to attend.

-This October 4, 2014, we celebrated our 40th anniversary.
-The poem that accompanies this piece attempts to explain the journey that started with an instant family of children ranging from ages 7-16, through the establishment of my own company and the roller coaster ride of success and failure that accompanies almost every entrepreneur, and finally into early retirement with our joys of travel and the realities of aging.
+This October 4, 2024, we’ll celebrate our 50th anniversary.
+The poem that accompanies this piece attempts to explain the journey that started with an instant family of children ranging from ages 7 to 16, through the establishment of my own company and the roller coaster ride of success and failure that accompanies almost every entrepreneur, and finally into early retirement with our joys of travel and the realities of aging.